 Although most of Reykjavik’s city parks have many trees, they generally still have a few clear spaces where you can see the sky.
-Away from the light pollution, they can be great places from which to enjoy the Northern Lights without having to travel too far outside of the heart of the city.
+Away from the light pollution, they can be great places to enjoy the Northern Lights without having to travel too far outside the heart of the city.

-Hljómskálagarður is just a short stroll from the city center and you can reach Klambratún in a short walk of around 15 minutes.
+Hljómskálagarður is just a short stroll from the city center, and you can reach Klambratún in a short walk of around 15 minutes.
 You’ll need a car or cab to reach the larger parks of Laugardalur and Elliðaárdalur, both around a 10 to 15 drive away.

 Essential Clothing to Pack for Chasing the Northern Lights